jszavits/jszavits.github.io/_pages/home.md

 title: "Welcome"
 ---

-I am a biophysicist based in the School of Biological Sciences at the University of Edinburgh, working in the research group of [Ramon Grima](https://grimagroup.bio.ed.ac.uk/home).
+I am a data scientist at [Oldbaum Services](http://www.oldbaumservices.co.uk/), specializing in Lidar data analysis for wind energy industry.
+Previously, I worked as a researcher at the University of Edinburgh, first at the School of Physics and Astronomy, and later at the School of Biological Sciences in the research group of [Ramon Grima](https://grimagroup.bio.ed.ac.uk/home).
+I have a PhD in statistical physics from the University of Zagreb.

-My research focuses on noise in gene expression, how cells cope with it, and what consequences does it have for the regulation of gene expression and ultimately human health.

-I have a background in nonequilibrium statistical physics, and an expertise in building and solving kinetic models of transcription and translation.

-I am particularly interested in applying mechanistic models of gene expression to live-cell imaging and sequencing data in order to understand how gene expression is orchestrated and regulated in time.

 ## Latest news